William Mulock: Minister of Labour (1900–1905)

 While Postmaster-General, Mulock learned from Mackenzie King that Post Office uniforms were being produced in sweatshops.
 He immediately revised Post Office contracting policy so that all uniforms would be produced under government-approved conditions.
 In 1900, Mulock introduced "The Fair Wages Resolution" governing all Canadian government contracting, and an act that created the Department of Labour and the Labour Gazette (one of the ancestors of Statistics Canada).
 Mulock became Canada's first Minister of Labour in addition to his Post Office responsibilities.
 In response to an urgent telegram from Mulock, Mackenzie King turned down a better paid academic position at Harvard to become editor of the Labour Gazette and subsequently the first Deputy Minister of Labour.
 King eventually became Canada's longest serving prime minister, and remained friends with Mulock for the rest of his life.
 In 1903 Mulock introduced compulsory arbitration to Canada through the Railway Disputes Act.

 Mulock retired from politics in 1905 due to rheumatism and neuritis exacerbated by overwork, but the movement of his political views to the left may also have contributed to his decision.
+He was succeeded in his parliamentary seat of York North and his two cabinet portfolios by Allen Bristol Aylesworth, who was Canada's representative on the Alaska boundary dispute tribunal.